-MATT STEELE (Co-Director & Screenplay) spent his childhood acting, writing and directing plays in a self-constructed theater he built in his basement before earning a BFA in drama from NYU’s Tisch School of the Arts.
+MATT STEELE (Screenplay & Producer) spent his childhood acting, writing and directing plays in a self-constructed theater he built in his basement before earning a BFA in drama from NYU’s Tisch School of the Arts.
+His acting credits include This is Us (NBC), Buddy Solitaire (Gravitas Ventures) and Dark Desire (Lifetime).
 His comedic self-produced, self-directed web series, The Doomsday Diaries, was featured in various publications and social media outlets, including Broadway World, The Huffington Post and The Village Voice.
-He currently serves as co-producer and co-host of the online talk show, Two Gay Matts, and has written several full-length plays that have been published and produced across the world.
-A Carol Channing enthusiast, Matt has an affinity for divas and prides himself on the fact that he can recite every Best Supporting Actress Academy Award winner in history from memory.
+He currently serves as co-host of the online talk show, Two Gay Matts, and has written several full-length plays that have been published and produced across the world.
+A Carol Channing enthusiast, Matt has an affinity for divas and prides himself on the fact that he can recite every Best Supporting Actress Academy Award winner in history from memory. www.mattsteeleonline.com

 JEANETTE AGUILAR (First Assistant Director) is a freelance filmmaker who hails from the San Francisco Bay Area.
 Ten years after relocating to Los Angeles, she still struggles to dress for the weather.
 After earning a degree in cinema production from San Francisco State, Jeanette served as coordinator and accountant on a string of independent films.
 She quickly diversified her skill set by being involved in content creation for film, television, the web, podcasts and multi-platform news outlets.
 Jeanette has been recognized several years in a row by the Davy Awards Committee as producer on the PBS sponsored PSA series, Community Matters.
 She recently won Best Music Video by Right Out TV and has been collecting awards for the short film, Pearl, which is presently on the festival circuit (Cannes, Utah Film Festival, CA Women’s Film Festival, La Jolla Fashion Film Festival, etc.).